 Gene Naugle, DVM: (R) Dr. Naugle, a representative who is a practicing veterinarian, resides in Penrose.
-He was originally appointed to the Colorado Racing Commission in 1999 and was reappointed to the Commission on June 5, 2003 for a second four-year term expiring on July 1, 2007.
+He was originally appointed to the Colorado Racing Commission in 1999 and was re-appointed to the Commission on June 5, 2003 for a second four-year term expiring on July 1, 2007.
 Additionally, Dr. Naugle is currently serving his second term as Chairman of the Commission.
 He has been a veterinarian in private practice in Colorado Springs since 1967.
 Dr. Naugle is a member of numerous professional organizations, including the American Association of Equine Practitioners and the American and Colorado Springs Area Veterinary Medical Association as well as being a charter member of the Colorado Mule Riders and an honorary lifetime member of the North American Trail Riders Conference.

 David Lynn Hoffman: (D) Dr. Hoffman, a representative who has been engaged in business, is a retired professor of management at the University of Northern Colorado (Greeley).
-He was appointed to the Racing Commission effective October 2, 2001 and his first term as a Commissioner will expire on July 1, 2005.
+He was originally appointed to the Racing Commission in 2001 and was re-appointed to the Commission in July, 2005 for a second four-year term expiring on July 1, 2009.
 Dr. Hoffman has served as President of the Board for Platte River Industries, is the former President of the Westminster 7:10 Rotary and a former member of the Vocational Service Committee, Foundation Request Committee and the Foundation Board of Directors.
 Additionally, he headed the Small Business Institute Directors' Association.